Code of Safe Practice

 3. You must have up to date indemnity insurance and public liability insurance suit your practice and to provide cover for all of your clinical acupuncture skills and any adjunctive therapies you use.

-5. You must keep the treatment room clean
+5. You must keep the treatment room clean and tidy

 6. You must avoid possible cross-infection from treatment surfaces